Friday, October 10, 2025

 TODAY’S COMMENT

-The daily, bull-bear spread of 50-indicators declined from 12 to +11 (11 more Bull indicators than Bear indicators) and is still giving a Bullish indication.
+The daily, bull-bear spread of 50-indicators improved from Zero to +1 (1 more Bull indicator and Bear indicators), and remained a Neutral indication.
 I consider +5 to -5 the neutral zone.
-The 10-dMA curve of the spread smooths daily fluctuations; it remains headed higher – a bullish sign.
+The 10-dMA curve of the spread smooths daily fluctuations; turned higher – a Bullish sign, but just barely.
+The 10-day has been flopping back and forth and without much direction so the 10-day isn’t helping yet.

 BOTTOM LINE